 Exercise 2: Multiple Choice

 Instruction: Choose the correct sentence using 'Lo' + adjective to express a quality of something.
-Look at the options and select the one that is well constructed according to the rules for using 'Lo'.
+Look at the options and select the one that is well constructed according to the rules of using 'Lo'.

 1.